QD-S/QDS-VBA-ImportExport/README.md

 ### Export

-1. Activate the office file you want to export the VBA code to.
+1. Activate the office file you want to export the VBA code.

 1. Run OpenQdsVbaImportExportMainForm in the add-in's Utility_ module to display the MainForm.